PyCQA/pycodestyle/README.rst

 pep8 - Python style guide checker
 =================================

+  *This is a forked version, please use the original instead.
+The only change here is that, for avoiding E501 errors (line too long), the code considers the visual length of Org links rather than their physical length.*

 pep8 is a tool to check your Python code against some of the style conventions in `PEP 8`_.